bartoszpacura/plan-your-week-rest-api/README.md

 ## Installation
 After cloning the repository follow the steps below:

+Create a new environment variable called SECRET_KEY and assign a value to it that will be your secret key.

 Create a new virtual environment.
 ```
 python -m venv myvenv